clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/collaboration.rst

 ########################

 Thank you for your interest in collaborating with the |CLOSIA|.
-This guide details the best ways to communicate and collaborate with the |CL| team.
+This guide details the best ways to collaborate with the |CL| team.
 Additionally, this guide provides the guidelines our documentation follows.
 Thus, you can help improve our documents with your use case tutorials, examples, or task focused guides.
 Read the information carefully before